fbpx

 • Save

-In Rhode Island, we highly recommend Misquamicut State beach.
+In Rhode Island, we highly recommend Misquamicut State Beach.
 This beach covers 51 acres and features a playground and large beach pavilion with food and showers.

 The waves at Misquamicut Beach are not blocked by Long Island like Connecticut’s Beaches.
 This makes Misquamicut an ideal beach to boogie board or body surf.
-Additionally, the surrounding area is full of shops and dinging experiences with fresh seafood.
+Additionally, the surrounding area is full of shops and dining experiences with fresh seafood.

 Maine Beaches are known for offering a more private experience paired with stunning beauty.
 Ogunquit Beach has 3+ miles of pristine white sand and is voted in the top 10 beaches in the entire United States.